johnny-581/ExpenseTracker-CPSC210-JavaSwing-Project/README.md

 spending habits, which may likely be true for many students like me.

 ## User Stories
+Expenses:
-- As a user, I want to be able to record an expense (eg. $10) and to add details such as amount, date, place, and category to it.
+- As a user, I want to be able to record an expense (eg. $10) and to set its amount, date, place, and category
+- As a user, I want to be able to change the amount, date, place, and category of an expense
+- As a user, I want to be able to delete an expense
+- As a user, I want to be able to view a list of all expenses

+Categories:
 - As a user, I want to be able to create a new category with a chosen label.
-- As a user, I want to be able to delete an expense.
-- As a user, I want to be able to delete a category.
+- As a user, I want to be able to delete a category
-- As a user, I want to be able to view a list of all expenses I recorded.
-- As a user, I want to be able to view a list of all categories.
-- As a user, I want to be able to view a list of expenses in any category.
+- As a user, I want to be able to view a list of all categories and to see a list of expenses in each category

-- as a user, I want to be able to see a list of my previous weeks' total expenses.
-- as a user, I want to be able to see the percentage of money I spent in each category.
+- as a user, I want to be able to see the percentage of money I spent in each category

+Data Persistence:
-- As a user, when I select the quit option from the main menu, I want to be reminded to save my to-do list to file and have the option to do so or not.
+- As a user, when I select the quit option from the main menu, I want to be reminded to save my expenses and categories to file and have the option to do so or not
-- As a user, when I start the application, I want to be given the option to load my to-do list from file.
+- As a user, when I start the application, I want to be given the option to load my expenses and categories from file